mpv-player/mpv/DOCS/man/options.rst

     Set this to ``-1`` to disable this logic.

 ``--opengl-pbo``
-    Enable use of PBOs.
+    Enable use of PBOs for the stand-alone texture upload path.
 On some drivers this can be faster, especially if the source video size is huge (e.g. so called "4K" video).
 On other drivers it might be slower or cause latency issues.
+This option has no effect when using direct rendering (``-vd-lavc-dr=yes``), which always uses PBOs regardless of this setting.

+ ``--opengl-pbo-explicit-flush``
+    By default, PBOs in use for direct rendering (``--vd-lavc-dr=yes``) will be mapped coherently and never flushed.
+In theory, this could be bad for performance.
+Enabling this option will map the PBOs non-coherently instead, and use explicit flushing a few vsyncs ahead of time (currently 2).
+Could perhaps help with direct rendering performance on some drivers.
+This option has no interaction with ``--opengl-pbo``.

 ``--dither-depth=<N|no|auto>``
     Set dither target depth to N. Default: no.